 In the field of bipolar depression, a meta-analysis by Donde et al.15 concluded that depression scores decreased significantly with medium effect size after active tDCS (SMD 0.71, z=3.00, p=0.003).
 Sampaio-Junior et al.16 published further results in 2017, concluding that response rates were higher in the tDCS group than the sham group (67.6% vs 30.4%, NNT 2.69; 95% CI, 1.84-4.99; p=0.01).

-More than a thousand patients have undergone Sooma Depression Therapy since 2014.
-We periodically update our database of reported treatment outcomes and release it unfiltered on our blog.
 The outcome data reflect how the treatment is applied in clinical practice today.
 Moreover, it shows what can be realistically expected as a treatment outcome.

 The safety profile of tDCS is very good throughout all of the studies.
 No study has reported any serious adverse events associated with tDCS.
 Typical side effects include itching under the electrodes during stimulation and a transient headache.
 Notably, the side effect profile is different from antidepressant medication and as such, tDCS may be considered as an alternative for patients who have difficulties with medication side effects.
 None of the meta-analyses reported no difference between active and sham groups in safety and acceptability2,17,18.